broadinstitute/wfl/docs/md/README.md

 [WorkFlow Launcher (WFL)](https://github.com/broadinstitute/wfl.git)
 is a workload manager.

+For example,
+a workload could be a set of WGS samples to be reprocessed in a given project/bucket, the workflow is the processing of an individual sample in that workload running WGS reprocessing.

 It runs as you, with your credentials, from your laptop, and communicates with other services as necessary to manage a workload.